linkyeu/wikipedia_parser/README.md

 ### Use case - parsing birth days of serial killers
 1) __Get URL for category page__ with structure `https://en.wikipedia.org/wiki/Category:x...x`.</br>
 Such URLs mean that page contains profiles of persons from some category.
 To get this URL you can just google something like `wiki category serial killers` and google gives you `https://en.wikipedia.org/wiki/Category:Serial_killers`.
+__Important: url should be full version not shortened.
+If link is shortened the parser will not work.__

 2) __Define a__ `parse_func`.
 This is a empty method in base parser class which should be defined by user.
 It is defines what data should be parsed from a single personal profile.
 Here is an example of such function for parsing birth days from a person profile.
 Parser uses multiprocessing so it is important that types of outputs from a function should be defined directly in the function.</br>
 ```
 def parse_bday(x: tuple):